 Many states protect equity through the foreclosure process.
-But nine states leave open exceptions or loopholes through which government or private entities can still seize equity.
+But ten states leave open exceptions or loopholes through which government or private entities can still seize equity.
 There are three types of loopholes or exceptions: 1) the government allows equity to be taken for a particular public use, 2) certain types of property are left unprotected, or 3) a procedural defect in the foreclosure system allows equity to be taken under certain circumstances.

 Taken for Public Use